| |

 - essential for removing beeswax using the oven method

-- provides a safe place for drying your varnished eggs
+- provides a safe place for drying your emptied eggs

 - protects eggshells while they are draining